fowel5/vw-code-challenge/README.md

 In order to run this project you will need `node >= 22.12.0` and `npm >= 6.14.16`.
 You just have to clone the project, go to the folder 'vw-code-challenge' and execute `npm i`.
 Then just `npm run dev`.

-If you want to execute the prod version of the application, you can do it with: `npm run start:prod` and visiting the page: http://localhost:8080/
+If you want to check the final version and run the productive code of it, you can do it with: `git checkout main`, then `npm run start:prod` and lastly visiting the page: http://localhost:8080/

 ## Branches